lolcommits/lolcommits-tumblr/README.md

     $ gem install lolcommits-tumblr

-Then configure to enable and set the remote endpoint:
+Then configure to enable.
+If this is your first time setting up, you'll be asked to visit Tumblr to authenticate and allow access.

     $ lolcommits --config -p tumblr
     # set enabled to `true`
-    # set the remote endpoint (must begin with http(s)://)
-    # optionally set a key (sent in params) and/or HTTP Basic Auth credentials
+    # then visit the link to retrieve a token and grant the plugin access

 That's it!
-Provided the endpoint responds correctly, your next lolcommit will be uploaded to it.
+Your next lolcommit will automatically be posted to your Tumblr blog.
 To disable use:

     $ lolcommits --config -p tumblr
     # and set enabled to `false`